-Binging Bubbly in Champagne: A Paris Day Trip
+Binging Bubbly in France: Champagne Day Trip From Paris

 Seeking a glass of sparkling white wine from the region which bears its name?

-The illuminated brick archway and staircase leading down to the Veuve Clicquot Brut Yellow champagne cellars in Reims, France.
+The illuminated brick archway and staircase leading down to the Veuve Clicquot Brut Yellow champagne cellars in Reims, France during a Champagne day trip from Paris.

 Take a day trip from Paris to the only area in the world legally allowed to produce sparkling wine, otherwise known as "Champagne.”
 A symbol of luxury and festivity where French kings were once crowned in the capital of Reims, this region delights with a rich history of winemaking, inventing traditional techniques like the Méthode Champenoise which have been perfected over centuries past.
 Escape from the hustle and bustle of the city to a land of fertile terroir which has received international recognition for the distinct flavor profile and quality of grapes cultivated upon it.
 If sparkling wine suits your fancy, there’s no better place to taste a glass of bubbly than in the chalky caves where that same bottle aged to maturity!
 Touring sophisticated champagne houses is a quintessentially French experience—so why not hop on the train and head over!